The New Era of Plaintiff Firm Growth

 Mass tort firms face intensifying pressure in multidistrict litigation (MDLs) and coordinated state court actions.
 Firms that can scale quickly across jurisdictions, finance long case timelines, and centralize operations hold a competitive edge.
-Consolidation, whether through acquisition or affiliation, becomes a strategic shortcut to national presence.
+Consolidation, whether through acquisition or affiliation, becomes a strategic means to establish a national presence.

 What Buyers and Sellers Are Really Trading